My child’s being bullied at school. What can I do about it?

 Back to top

 My child is having ongoing problems with the teacher.
-Do I have the right to change teachers or classes?
+Do I have the right to ask for a change of teacher or class?

 It might be possible for your child to move to another class.
 First of all though, it would be a good idea to ensure you have had an in-depth discussion about the situation with your child so that you have as much information as possible – at least from your child’s perspective – before taking any further action.

 Depending on what the discussion reveals, if you find your child has a genuine concern, and if it is appropriate, an option might be to invite the teacher to a sit-down discussion with you and your child.
 The focus of the discussion could be on fostering a better understanding between them and on finding solutions/compromises that work for both.

-If this approach does not seem to work or is not feasible for some reason, then you could approach the dean or school principal with your problem, and work together to come up with a solution that may involve changing teachers or classes, or if you are concerned about a teacher’s conduct, competence, or mental fitness you can make a complaint.
+If this approach does not work or is not possible, then you could approach the dean or school principal with your problem, and work together to come up with a solution that may involve changing teachers or classes, or if you are concerned about a teacher’s conduct, competence, or mental fitness you can make a complaint (see the previous question).

 My daughter hates school and wants to leave.
 I don’t know whether I should let her or not.
 What are the options?

 If your daughter is under the age of 16, and has a suitable training course or job arranged, she may be granted an “early leaving exemption” as long as she has your permission.

 When a young person leaves before finishing secondary school this doesn’t necessarily mean your daughter’s chance of an education is over – sometimes people choose to return to high school as an adult, to get the credits they need, or go to university or other tertiary training course after working for a while.
 Once she is 20, she could be admitted to university without University Entrance.